brown9804/MicrosoftCloudEssentialsHub/0_Azure/3_AzureAI/9_AzureOpenAI/demos/6_PrivateBot.md

-# Building a Private ChatGPT with Azure OpenAI
+# Building a Private ChatBot with Azure OpenAI

 Costa Rica